-In time the NTR will post information about using the NTR twin research data, including protocols, request forms etc. For now please use the contact form if you have a question.
+In time the NTR will post information about using the NTR twin research data, including protocols, request forms etc. For now please use the contact form if you have a question or a request.

 The Netherlands Twin Register (at the department of Biological Psychology) was awarded an NWO-grant for their project: Netherlands Twin Registry Repository: researching the interplay between genome and environment.

 The NTR is a highly valuable resource for genomics and gene-environment research with information on health and behavior from monozygotic and dizygotic twins and their family members.
 In the past 25 plus years around 25% of all twins and multiples in the Netherlands have taken part in research projects of the NTR and this grant will establish the Register as a national research facility by creating a sustainable data management infrastructure and data repository that allows continuation and enrichment of the longitudinal data collection for the next 25 years.

 The last few years advances in genomic research have revolutionized the behavioral, social and medical sciences.
 As human beings, we are embedded within an ever-changing social world.
 Genetic influences were long thought to be largely independent of this social world in any given lifespan.
 This notion is nowadays called into question through the increasing evidence for the social regulation of gene expression and this calls for integrated studies of the interplay between genome and environment.
 In medicine, research on the genome pervades the top scientific literature and personalization of prevention, cure and care is a main tenet in innovations in health care.